gyliu513/gyliu513.github.io/_posts/2025-10-27-dual-mcp-server.markdown

    - **Internal MCP Server (IMS)**: Runs within your product's backend, highlighted in green to indicate the internal AI infrastructure
    - **Product Backend**: Your core backend systems, data stores, and business logic
    - Internal MCP Server has direct backend access, bypassing the API
    - Internal MCP Client and Server communicate bidirectionally

-2. **AI Interface**: Your product's internal AI capabilities:
-   - **Internal LLM/Chat Bot**: Your product's built-in AI assistant or chat interface
-   - Communicates bidirectionally with the Internal MCP Client to access product capabilities

 3. **End User**: The user interacting with your product:
    - Accesses your product's internal AI features through the AI Interface